-Zaghari-Ratcliffe talks moving forward, PM says
+Nazanin Zaghari-Ratcliffe talks moving forward, PM says

 Speaking during a visit to Abu Dhabi, Mr Johnson said negotiations for the release of dual nationals in Tehran had been going on "for a long time".

-He said he would not comment on Mrs Zaghari-Ratcliffe's case further "because those negotiations continue to be under way and we're going right up to the wire".
+He said talks "continue to be under way and we're going right up to the wire".

 Ms Siddiq said Mrs Zaghari-Ratcliffe, 43, has had her UK passport returned and is still in her family home in Tehran, where she has been under house arrest since 2020.

-The MP for Hampstead and Kilburn in London told BBC Breakfast there was a British negotiating team in Iran, adding: "It's difficult to think why they would be there if there wasn't some leeway in what was happening, that there may be some progress made on the case."
+The MP for Hampstead and Kilburn in London told BBC Breakfast Mrs Zaghari-Ratcliffe had been "dreaming" about the day she can return to the UK.

+She said there was a British negotiating team in Iran, adding: "It's difficult to think why they would be there if there wasn't some leeway in what was happening, that there may be some progress made on the case."

 She said Mrs Zaghari-Ratcliffe's husband, Richard Ratcliffe, was "feeling hopeful".